ZribeDev/GitShit/readme.md

 "GitShit" is a straightforward Python script designed to identify and modify author names and emails in git commits.
 It scans for specified unwanted keywords within commit author details and replaces them with user-defined values.

+### Compatibility Note
+While "GitShit" has only been tested on Pop!_OS, it should theoretically be compatible with any Linux distribution that is built on Debian.

 ## Setup and Installation

 ### Prerequisites